AlaskaAirlines/gopherboots/README.md

 ```

 ## Contribute
-We encourage and appreciate congtributions to this project form the Open Source community.
+We encourage and appreciate contributions to this project form the Open Source community.
 In future updates we hope to include support for the following features:
 - Bootstrapping Windows hosts
 - Error reporting and follow-up queueing based on error group
 - Re-creating `knife bootstrap` command functionality in Golang using Chef API calls, reducing Ruby resource bottleneck